Dr. John Rosemond on Disciplining Your Child Successfully

 - 2009 8 Oct

-Editor's Note: The following is a report on the practical applications of John Rosemond's new book, The Well-Behaved Child: Discipline that Really Works (Thomas Nelson Publishers, 2009).
+Editor's Note: The following is a report on the practical applications of John Rosemond's book, The Well-Behaved Child: Discipline that Really Works (Thomas Nelson Publishers, 2009).

 No issue seems to frustrate parents more than how to discipline their kids.
 From trying to tame toddler tantrums to urging teens to clean their rooms, parents often experience more stress than positive results.

 If you're struggling to get your kids to behave well, there's hope.
 Viewing yourself as a God-given leader for your kids and communicating your authority effectively will change the way you discipline.
 As a result, your kids' behavior will change for the better.

 Here's how you can discipline your kids successfully:

 Don't make excuses for your kids.
 Accept the reality that your kids - just like all people - have a sin nature that makes it natural for them to misbehave.
 While you love your kids, they're not innocent.
 Approach discipline with the understanding that you need to train your kids to develop good attitudes and actions.
 Remember that the root word of discipline is "disciple" and realize that disciplining your kids is a vital part of their spiritual growth.
 Don't make excuses for them when they behave badly.
 Instead, challenge them to learn how to do better, and help and encourage them along the way.